fireball777/Superstore-Investment-Analysis/README.md

 # Superstore Investment Analysis

 ### Project Overview

 Strategic Assessment and Investment Feasibility: An In-depth Revenue Analysis of Superstore for Potential Investment

 ### Problem Statement

 Superstore is a retail store with an increasingly growing profit rate, Superstore focuses on products such as phones, chairs, tables, binders, accessories and the like.
 Superstore has sales of approximately 2.3 million and a profit of 286,000.
 Moreover, Walmart is a retail store interested in investing in Superstore, to move with this venture, a consultant team was formed to conduct a revenue analysis on Superstore.
 The revenue analysis consists of a correlation analysis between profit and discount, sales in subcategories, correlation between sales and years, and average delivery days by shipping mode.
-The consultant team is to determine whether Superstore is a good investment opportunity and provide insights into the company's revenue analysis as concerns to the performance of superstore.
+The consultant team is to determine whether Superstore is a good investment opportunity and provide insights into the company's revenue analysis as concerns to the performance of Superstore.
 This report accrues the findings of the consultancy firm, the report will focus on interpreting the results of the dashboard created using Power BI and the Superstore Excel sheet including its various variables.
 It will use the SWOT theoretical framework to create an academic foundation and strong basis for the report.
 The SWOT analysis will provide an internal strength and weakness and external opportunities and threats analysis to ascertain and determine the viability of investing in Superstore (Gurl, 2017).

 ### Data Source